ParallelTask/dinoloop/wiki/attributes.md

 }

 // Wrong: body must be first argument.
-// This would not throw error but request-body is injected to id.
+// This would not throw error but http-body is injected to id.
 @HttpPost('/post/:id')
 post(id: string, body: any): string {
     return id;